 • Then the essence of the personality moves from Ego toward Self, trying to form a new center.
 Parts that were ignored or under-developed (interests, talents, characteristics, experiences, issues…) may ‘suddenly’ want to be acknowledged

 – fragmented now strives for unity – broken now yearns for wholeness

 – neglected now seeks expression – formless now starts to take shape

-While these changes can be very surprising & uncomfortable, shifting the ground under us, we intuitively feel they fit our deeply ingrained uniqueness
+While these changes can be very surprising & uncomfortable, shifting the ground under us, we intuitively recognize they fit our deeply truth

 PS: Many psychologists now argue that while Individuation may be a natural outcome of age & experience, it can also be brought on sooner by deep therapy, but it’s mainly considered a life-long journey, which starts soon after birth.